How to Read Your Bill

 - Usage Graph: This graph displays two years of a customer’s usage in HCF.
 The most recent usage is shown on the far right of the graph.
 Prior Cons = Prior year consumption.
 Current Cons = Current year consumption.

 - IWVWD Remittance Addresses, Telephone Number and Business Hours: The monthly water bill also includes a remittance envelope.
-Additional payment options are here.
+Check our payment options page below for options.

 - Previous Balance: Any amount owed from previous billing periods.

 - Payments Received: Payments received between the last billing date and the current billing date.

 - Past Due Balance: Any amount still owed from previous billing periods.